 Database Table Structure

-The files products.sql and categories.sql are also included in the code download, located at the README folder.
+The files “products.sql” and “categories.sql” are also included in the code download, located in the “dev” folder.

 Create a database